vishalvicky777/general/practice programs/README.md

-This hold scripts for practics programs done on LeetCode/HackerRank
+This hold scripts for practice programs done on LeetCode/HackerRank